Amazon’s Largest Third-Party is Not Who You Think.

-This will have a minimal impact for most.
-Sellers reliant on drop shipping and selling cross platform from different regions will now have a formidable competitor.
+This will have a minimal impact on most.
+Sellers reliant on dropshipping and selling cross-platform from different regions will now have a formidable competitor.

 Brands: Negative impact.

-Brands should closely monitor how their products propagate through Amazon across different countries .
-Manufacturers often sell the same product under different configurations and different brands names across counties.
-Having international versions of a product offered in regions they do not intend may cause canilibization of the domestic version as well as confusion to consumers.
+Brands should closely monitor how their products propagate through Amazon across different countries.
+Manufacturers often sell the same product under different configurations and different brand names across countries.
+Having international versions of a product offered in regions they do not intend may cause cannibalization of the domestic version as well as confusion to consumers.
 If a manufacturer wanted an international version/brand available on a different market, it would already be on that market.
-Only items not already offered by either Amazon or third-party sellers in a country, are listed on Amazon’s Global Store.
+Only items not already offered by either Amazon or third-party sellers in a country are listed on Amazon’s Global Store.